 DNs consist of a combination of a Common Name (CN) and a Relative Distinguished Name (RDN).
+CNs are either:

-CNs are either full names for individuals, Uniform Resource Locators (URLs) or Internet Protocol (IP) addresses for servers or name of the code signer's organization for code signing certificates.
+- full names for individuals; - the authenticated registered domain name of the Application server; a unique device identification naming convention (e.g., FQDN, IP address, MAC address, IMEI, etc.); or an application name depending on device type; or - the name of the code signer's organization for code signing certificates.

-All WidePoint NFI PKI CA certificates cross-certified with the Federal Bridge will include a non-NULL subject DN.
-All certificates issued by the WidePoint NFI PKI CA(s) to end entities will include a non-NULL subject DN.
-WidePoint NFI PKI RAs will ensure by visual inspection on the WidePoint NFI PKI CAs that the certificates will be issued with a non-null subject DN prior to issuance.
+All WidePoint NFI CA certificates cross-certified with the Federal Bridge will include a non-NULL subject DN.
+All certificates issued by the WidePoint NFI CA(s) to end entities will include a non-NULL subject DN.
+WidePoint NFI PKI RAs will ensure by visual inspection on the WidePoint NFI CAs that the certificates will be issued with a non-null subject DN prior to issuance.